Simi Valley

 This project will improve the distribution system and ensure Golden State Water can continue providing reliable water service to local customers.

-View the construction notice.
+View the Construction Notice.

 Lautenschlager Plant